Macbeth (character): In the play

 Shakespeare cleverly compares Macbeth to Lucifer, who started out as the Morning Star, the highest and brightest one could go, but greed overtook him and he fell to become Satan, "angels are bright still, though the brightest fell".
 The similarities of the Devil and Macbeth are that Macbeth wanted to rise up the Great Chain of Being but, in trying, became the most hated man in Scotland.

 Macbeth becomes a tyrant, brutally stamping out any real or perceived threats to his power.
 He believes himself to be beyond redemption, "in blood stepp'd in so far, that, ... returning were as tedious as go o'er".
 Macbeth decides to hire two murderers to kill Banquo and his son Fleance, with a Third Murderer sent later to assist.
 Banquo is murdered, but Fleance survives.
 Macbeth goes to the witches for counsel, and their initial prophecy is for him to fear Macduff.
 However, they subsequently state that he will not be defeated "until Birnam wood move to high Dunsinane," and that "no man of woman born" may harm him.
 Macbeth takes this to mean that he is invincible.
 Nevertheless, Macbeth decides to get rid of Macduff and sends assassins to kill him and his entire family.
 Macduff escapes harm, but his wife, her young son and their entire household are brutally murdered.
 Macduff swears revenge and joins forces with Malcolm to overthrow Macbeth.

 In Act V, Lady Macbeth is overcome with guilt; she dies and it is later postulated that she committed suicide.
 Now completely alone, Macbeth laments that life is a "tale told by an idiot, full of sound and fury, signifying nothing."
 By the end of the play Macbeth learns that the witches' second set of prophecies have hidden meanings: Malcolm's army carries shields made from Birnam wood to Macbeth's fortress in Dunsinane, and Macduff reveals that he was prematurely removed from his mother's womb, meaning that he technically was not "of woman born".
 Beaten but still defiant, Macbeth declares, "Lay on Macduff, and damned be he who first cries, hold, enough!"
-In the ensuing duel, Macduff kills Macbeth and cuts off his head, mirroring how Macbeth himself decapitated the traitor Macdonald at the beginning of the play.
+In the ensuing duel, Macduff kills Macbeth and cuts off his head, mirroring how Macbeth himself decapitated the traitor Macdonwald at the beginning of the play.

 Portrayers

-On stage and film, Macbeth has been portrayed by many notable actors, including Sean Connery, Laurence Olivier, Christopher Eccleston, Michael Rosenbaum, Alan Cumming, Sam Worthington, Orson Welles, Dakota Goodwin, Ian McKellen, Toshiro Mifune, Nicol Williamson, Jon Finch, Daniel Day-Lewis, James McAvoy, Jeremy Brett, Charlton Heston, Peter O'Toole, Patrick Stewart, Dwij Vasavada, Irrfan Khan, Alec Baldwin, Ethan Hawke, Michael Fassbender, Kenneth Branagh, John Simm, Denzel Washington and Daniel Craig.
+On stage and film, Macbeth has been portrayed by many famous actors, including Sean Connery, Laurence Olivier, Christopher Eccleston, Michael Rosenbaum, Alan Cumming, Sam Worthington, Orson Welles, Dakota Goodwin, Ian McKellen, Toshiro Mifune, Nicol Williamson, Jon Finch, Daniel Day-Lewis, James McAvoy, Jeremy Brett, Charlton Heston, Peter O'Toole, Patrick Stewart, Dwij Vasavada, Jason Connery, Irrfan Khan, Alec Baldwin, Ethan Hawke, Michael Fassbender, Kenneth Branagh, John Simm, Denzel Washington and Daniel Craig.
 A variation of the character was voiced by John Rhys-Davies in Gargoyles.